-Launched in April 2009, the Eastern Europe and South Caucasus Competitiveness Initiative is part of the OECD Eurasia Competitiveness Programme, and aims to help create a sound business climate for investment, enhance productivity, support entrepreneurship, develop the private sector, and build knowledge-based economies to render the region more competitive and attractive to foreign investment.
+Launched in April 2009, the Eastern Europe and South Caucasus Competitiveness Initiative is part of the Global Relations, and aims to help create a sound business climate for investment, enhance productivity, support entrepreneurship, develop the private sector, and build knowledge-based economies to render the region more competitive and attractive to foreign investment.

 Although the economies of Eastern Europe and the South Caucasus have enjoyed increased foreign direct investment (FDI) since 2002, FDI per capita is still up to 6 times lower than in Central and Eastern Europe, and is concentrated mainly in the energy sector.
 To boost Eastern Europe and the South Caucasus as an investment destination across sectors, the initiative supports the reform design and prioritisation process to ensure that policies effectively work towards achieving dynamic and sustainable growth through entrepreneurship, diversification, and international and intra-regional trade.